B i o g r a p h y

 During the 2017-2018 concert season, Ms. Front held the positions of conducting fellow with the Cincinnati Symphony Orchestra and assistant conductor with the Cincinnati Symphony Youth Orchestra.
 That same season, Ms. Front also served as assistant conductor at the Cincinnati Ballet and was chosen to compete in the Solti International Conducting Competition in Budapest, Hungary.

-During the 2019-2020 season, Ms. Front is scheduled to conduct symphonic, operatic, choral and music theater works across the United States.
+During the 2022-2023 season, Ms. Front is scheduled to conduct symphonic, operatic, choral, and other works in Europe and the United States.

 Photo credit: Titilayo Ayangade, A Thousand Words Photography